Illegal, unreported and unregulated fishing: Responsible Fishing Vessel Standard (RFVS)

-Seafish is the UK's authority on seafood.
-It was founded in 1981 by an Act of Parliament and aims to support all sectors of the seafood industry for a sustainable, profitable and socially responsible future.
-It is the only pan-industry body offering services to all parts of the industry, from the start of the supply chain at catching and aquaculture; through processing, importers, exporters and distributors of seafood right through to restaurants and retailers.
+Seafish offers regulatory guidance and services to all parts of the seafood industry in the UK, including catching and aquaculture, processors, importers, exporters and distributors of seafood, as well as restaurants and retailers.
 Seafish is funded by a levy on the first sale of seafood landed in the UK.
 Its services are intended to support and improve the environmental sustainability, efficiency and cost-effectiveness of the industry, as well as promoting responsibly-sourced seafood.

 Enforcement

 Illegal and unreported fishing (two of the three components of IUU fishing) essentially arise from a failure to adequately enforce existing national and international laws.
 There are, however, many factors underlying enforcement failure, including, notably, poor levels of national governance.

 There are obvious problems with enforcing fisheries regulations on the high seas, including locating and apprehending the pirate ships, but solutions are available, chiefly through improved monitoring and surveillance systems.

 Many fishermen are getting away with IUU ocean fishing due to the difficulty of monitoring every single fishing boat.
 This will begin to change with new technology that is able to watch and follow each boat from space consistently.
 This will be done through radio beacons, which all boats in the ocean are required to have.
 By implementing this new monitoring system, it will be impossible for fishermen to get away with IUU fishing in the future.
 MSC systems are similarly of value within exclusive economic zones, including, for example, offshore patrols and licensing schemes.

 The aggressive efforts of the Indonesian government to curtail illegal fishing has "reduced total fishing effort by at least 25%, ... [potentially] generate a 14% increase in catch and a 12% increase in profit."
 Therefore, the authors concluded that "many nations can recover their fisheries while avoiding these short-term costs by sharply addressing illegal, unreported and unregulated (IUU) fishing."

 In December 2022, the United States Secretary of the Treasury issued sanctions on Pingtan Marine Enterprise and related individuals over human rights abuses tied to China-based illegal fishing.

+Brazil has made some institutional strides, most notably through the implementation of the National Program for Tracking Fishing Vessels by Satellite (PREPS).
+This Vessel Monitoring System (VMS) was intended to serve as a spatial fleet management tool to promote orderly fishing practices.
+However there is still some scrutiny around the effectiveness of such enforecement: many vessels remain untracked or falsify AIS data, and as Nunes et al. note, "PREPS... does not effectively cover all fishing vessels, particularly those not officially registered or those using AIS transponders improperly".